wezaam-team/wezaam-challenge-be/README.md

 - A user has several payment methods
 - A user can execute a withdrawal request using one of his payment methods
 - A withdrawal can be executed as soon as possible (note: it doesn't mean immediately) or scheduled to be executed later
+- After the service receives a request it should:
+  - Store a withdrawal object in a DB in pending status
+  - Send an event to a queue (please just emulate it, don't use a real queue like Kafka, Rabbit)
-- After the service receives a request it stores a withdrawal object in our DB and sends a transaction request to a payment provider async.
-Note: for this task, we don't care about a transaction completion
+  - Send a transaction request to a payment provider async.
+Note: for this task, we don't care about transaction completion
+  - Return the pending withdrawal

 #### Steps to proceed: